arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 The economics of each discrete choice depends on two factors: the probability and the payoff function.
 We can't make good economic choices if we only pay attention to probabilities.
 So you need to pay attention to both probability and payoff functions.

+### 5. Reducing Batch Size

+#### B17: The Proximity Principle: Proximity enables small batch sizes.

+When you colocate development teams, you enable communication in small batches.
+Communication on colocated teams is face-to-face, which is synchronous and real-time.
+The sender gets instant feedback, verbally and nonverbally.

+In contrast, physically-dispersed teams tend to use large-batch asynchronous communications.
+Even when they use small batch communication, like e-mail, it's asynchronous with long delays.
+This is a small batch size deprived of many of its benefits.

+Proximity also promotes flexibility that allows you to respond quickly to emerging queues.

 ### 7. Controlling Flow Under Uncertainty

 #### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.